KatVolkova/reading-club/README.md

 ### Solved Bugs

-- The error identified in the middle of the project is the use of a combination of a button and a link element, as the button element cannot be a child decedent of a link and vice versa.
+- The error identified in the middle of the project is the use of a combination of a button and a link element, as the button element cannot be a child decendent of a link and vice versa.
 This error has been fixed by leaving the link only and styling it as a button using CSS.

 - Join Us button had the same colour applied for both the background and the border properties.
 This error has been fixed by removing the border colour.

-- Spelling mistake for align-items attribute value:center has been correct.
+- Spelling mistake for align-items attribute value:center has been corrected.

 - Trailing slashed have been removed from meta elements